- Search Policies

 The Graduate Division sets targets for total enrollment, and determines the number of admission recommendations that may be made by each program.
 These numbers are sent annually to each graduate program in the fall semester.
 If a program admits for both fall and spring semesters, targets for both cycles are included in the same memo.

 The Graduate Division provides a central platform for application to graduate study at Berkeley.
 Individual programs are responsible for reviewing applicants and recommending admission for the top applicants in each cycle.
 The Graduate Division monitors whether the minimum application requirements established by the systemwide Academic Senate and the Berkeley Division’s Graduate Council have been met and has the ultimate authority to approve or deny admission.
-An applicant is not officially admitted to the university until notification from the Graduate Dean is received.
+An applicant is not officially admitted to the university until notification from the Dean of the Graduate Division is received.

 B1.1 Admission and Enrollment Allocations